sodabubblewine/sodabubblewine.github.io/README.md

 There are two things forthcoming:
 1. an implimentation of the algorithms that transform a pure predicate functor term into a sentence (perhaps open or perhaps closed) of predicate logic, and vice versa; and
 2. a further generalization of the above notation which incorporates all four of the following:
+    * Quine's predicate functor notation,
-  a.
-FORTH's stack notation,
+    * FORTH's stack notation,
-  b.
-J's tacit notation, and
+    * J's tacit notation, and
-  c.
-LISPS list notation.
+    * LISP's list notation.

 There are additional changes which permit a full generalization of APL and J's functional operators that generalize e.g. matrix multiplication.
 These correspond to predicate functor functors: you can continue to go up and up the grammatical hierarchy and even contemplate predicate functor functor functors if you desire.